Area Model Multiplication – Definition With Examples

 The area model helps the students to understand how math works.
 The most important use of this model is to visually differentiate between addition and multiplication and demonstrate how distributive property uses both addition and multiplication.

 Yes, we can use the area model to multiply polynomial expressions.
 Let’s look at the example given below.
-Here we are multiplying $(x + 2)$ and $(x + 4)$.
+Here we are multiplying (x + 2) and (x + 4).

 Polynomial multiplication using area model